The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

-\begin{lemma} Let $S$ be a fixed round sphere which is the image of a curvature leaf.
-Then, either the focal locus of $F$ is empty or else there is a point $q\in \mathbb H^{n+1}_{\kappa}$ such that the hypersphere $\mathcal H(S)$ of radius $d$ and center $q$ contains $S$ and is tangent to $F$ along $S$. \end{lemma} \begin{proof} This seems to be widely known, except possibly for the explicit value of the radius when $\kappa >0$ (see \cite{GM} for $\kappa=0$).
-The first part follows from the case $\kappa=0$, as that balls in $\mathbb H^{n+1}_{\kappa}$ are conformally equivalent to balls in the Euclidean space and curvatures leaves are preserved.
+\begin{lemma} The image of a curvature leaf $S$ with $H(S) >0$ by the immersion into $\mathbb H_{\kappa}^{n+1}$ is a round sphere.
+Furthermore, either the focal locus of the image of $F$ is empty or else there is a point $q\in \mathbb H^{n+1}_{\kappa}$ such that a hypersphere $\mathcal H(S)$ with center $q$ contains $S$. \end{lemma} \begin{proof} This seems to be widely known (see \cite{GM} for $\kappa=0$).
+The first part follows from the case $\kappa=0$, as balls in $\mathbb H^{n+1}_{\kappa}$ are conformally equivalent to balls in the Euclidean space and curvatures leaves are sent into rounds spheres.

-Another, self-contained proof uses the particular form of the focal locus, which if non-empty it is a 1-dimensional manifold and hence a segment, as the focal points have multiplicity $n-1$ (see \cite{CR}).
-An endpoint of the focal locus is at the same distance to any point of $S$, the corresponding boundary component of $F$ since the derivative of the focal map (\cite{CR}, section 1.e, Thm.
+An alternate proof goes as follows.
+According to \cite{CR} the focal locus of $F$ is diffeomorphic to an interval, because the focal points have multiplicity $n-1$.
+An endpoint of the focal locus of $F$ is equidistant to the points of $S$, since the derivative of the focal map (\cite{CR}, section 1.e, Thm.
 2.1 and proof of Thm.
-3.1)) is trivial, so that $S$ is contained in a hypersphere $\mathcal H(S)$.
-Notice that the focal map is only defined when $\left|\frac{\kappa}{H(S)+\kappa}\right| <1$, namely when $H(S) >0$, corresponding to the fact that the extrinsic curvature has to be greater than $\kappa$.
+3.1)) is trivial.
+This shows that $S$ is contained in a hypersphere $\mathcal H(S)$.

 Still another proof of this statement could be found in \cite{IPS} in a slightly different wording. \end{proof}